Oktoberfest! Beer gardens! Lederhosen!

 Pico de Gallo is made with chopped tomatoes, white onion, serrano peppers, and cilantro.

-I’d serve this with the vegan sour cream or cheese sauce for a fresh and creamy combo that can’t be beat.
+I’d serve this with the vegan sour cream or cheese sauce like Ragu, for a fresh and creamy combo that can’t be beat.

 12. Basil and Pineapple Salsa